code4game/libgltf/docs/index.rst

 Download libraries
 ------------------

-This project is compiled by github action, and you can download the compiled library with `Google's Draco`_ from `the action page`_ or `the release page`_.
+This project is compiled by GitHub action, and you can download the compiled library with `Google's Draco`_ from `the action page`_ or `the release page`_.

    In `the action page`_ or `the release page`_, libraries was compiled with `MultiThreading` (/MT or /MTd) for **windows**.